 Earlier this summer, I managed to catch Anthony Grasso between two movies.
 A longtime friend at L+B Design, Anthony is an accomplished Actor/Teacher/Photographer based in New York City.

 I was very much interested in picking his brain and get his take on what creativity bring to his line of work and how he channels it.

-L+B: You have been in the acting business for a while and have auditioned hundred of time, when it comes to pitching an idea, what is your secret sauce?
+L+B: You have been in the acting business for a while and have auditioned hundreds of times, when it comes to pitching an idea, what is your secret sauce?

 AG: Basically for actors - we have agents and managers that do that for you.
-Usually they would express your type to help pitch to Casting directors.
-For example, in my case, my agent might say a Younger Hoffman meets Pacino (basically a Jewish / Pacino) with soulful eyes and hot-tempered.
+Usually, they would express your type to help pitch to casting directors.
+For example, in my case, my agent might say to me, give your version of "younger Hoffman meets Pacino" with soulful eyes that is hot-tempered.
 Can play detectives, lawyers, and artists.